ADRIELBSAD482/femicide-canada/src/wrangling.md

 - Cleaned null values in Region column
 - Created calculated field for “Number of Femicides”

-Tool used: Tableau Prep and Excel
+Tool used: Excel, Tableau Prep, Tableau Desktop